MicrosoftDocs/entra-docs/docs/fundamentals/copilot-security-entra.md

 ---
 # required metadata

-title: Use Security Copilot to get device and policy information
+title: Use Security Copilot to respond to identity threats quickly
-description: You can use Security Copilot to get information about your Intune data, including devices, apps, policies, and groups managed in Intune.
-You can also compare policies, get device specific details, and get target info for policies.
+description: You can use Security Copilot for Microsoft Entra to investigate and resolve identity risks, assess identities and access with AI-driven intelligence, and complete complex tasks quickly.
 keywords:
 author: rwike77
 ms.author: ryanwi